andyatkinson/andyatkinson.github.io/_posts/2026-04-20-rds-postgresql-scaling-aws-christmas-day.md

 This capacity powered Christmas well, but of course was expensive to operate.
 We'll look at how we scaled down and reigned in costs after Christmas.

-## Workload driven “whole table sharding”
+## Workload-driven "Whole table sharding"
 We ended up using the term “whole table sharding” and the tables picked tended to have the most writes, the most rows, and be the most challenging to vacuum quickly or rebuild indexes for.

 We were able to gradually modify all the application queries and get everything rolled out where it was backwards compatible, then we could cut over.